 - The reason mortgage loan originators issue a predetermined mortgage loan amount is from the income and credit analysis as well the down payment buyers put down

 - DTI is what determines the maximum loan amount borrowers qualify for

 In this article, we will discuss and cover Overlays On Debt To Income Ratio On FHA Loans.

 Qualifying For Higher Loan Amounts

 What determines the amount of mortgage loan a borrower can get approved for is based on the following factors:

 - Borrower’s credit scores

 - Most importantly, the borrower’s debt to income ratio.

-- The front end ratio is the amount of your monthly housing expenses compared to your monthly gross income.
+- The front end ratio is the number of monthly housing expenses compared to monthly gross income

 - For example, say a home buyers principal and interest payment is $600.00